ProchaLu/trueque/README.md

 # TRUEQUE

-## Trueque is a item exchange platform, where users can upload items and search for items that are
+## Trueque is a item exchange platform, where users can upload items and search for items they want to swap!

 ## Technologies